Video Download: All About Hypogonadism Part 1.zip

 When Should Testosterone Samples be Drawn?

 Testosterone Levels are dependent upon the time of day.
-Every day, Testosterone Concentrations in the blood stream rise and fall.
-These levels are at their highest in the morning, and drop to their lowest a few hours after noon.
-There is evidence that, the older that we get, the more that Testosterone Levels stabilize throughout the day, though these fluctuations remain present.
-When measuring Testosterone Levels for Low-T diagnosis, it is important to test in the morning, preferably between the hours of eight and ten.
+Every day, Testosterone Concentrations in the bloodstream rise and fall.
+These levels are at their highest in the morning and drop to their lowest a few hours after noon.
+There is evidence that the older that we get, the more that Testosterone Levels stabilize throughout the day, though these fluctuations remain present.
+When measuring Testosterone Levels for Low-T diagnosis, it is critical to test in the morning, preferably between the hours of eight and ten.
 Aging is also associated with an increase in SHBC-Linked Testosterone, resulting in a further decline in active, Free Testosterone concentrations.

 What is Normal When it Comes to Testosterone Levels?